 At 45 metres, the second balcony of the Basilica affords dizzying views from the Alps to the Pianura Padana (Po Valley).
 Outside on the summit rests a gilded statue of the Saviour, designed by Antonelli and made out of copper by Piero Zucchi.

 Dine at: Michelin Star Tantris Ristorante in Novara offers an extraordinary experience in an intimate environment.
 The elegant eight-dish tasting menu prepared by petite Chef Marta Grassi included an intense frothy celery and apple centrifuge, and was matched with a selection of excellent regional wines.

 The ancient village of Varallo is situated in the mountains about 450 metres above sea level.
-The pretty river setting with period architecture is popular for skiing in winter and canoeing in summer.
+The Valesia area is popular for skiing in winter and canoeing in summer.
 In autumn, mists festoon the mountains creating a rather attractive Gothic atmosphere.

 Lunch at: The mountain lodge, Albergo Sacro Monte, offers a set menu of wholesome regional dishes.
 A restorative lunch is essential fuel after a morning exploring on foot, and particularly on a rainy day.
 We tucked into Bagna Cauda, a creamy risotto and pan fried river trout with boiled potatoes, washed down with a full bodied local red wine.

 3 – Ghemme